nitrogen/nitrogen_core/doc/markdown/config.md

     returned; any other return value will cause the default config handler to continue processing.

+  * `test_browsers` (list of strings) - If you will employ Nitrogen's test system, this provides a list of browsers to execute to test.

+  * `tests` - (list of strings) - If you are running any tests, these are the page URLs to test in the specified browser(s).
+An example of this might be `["/mypage?test=1", "/some/other/page/test"]`.

 Also typically defined in the app.config file here is the [SASL